 Interest in International Women’s Day grows on social networks

-In a year when women broke the silence about the extent of the sexual harassment they have experienced and its impact on their personal and professional lives, it is perhaps not surprising that Facebook reported International Women’s Day was the most talked about topic on the social networking site.
-Women’s rights were a central part of the public discourse in 2017, 106 years after the first International Women’s Day was observed.
-In countries like the United Sates, IWD conversations topped those about the Super Bowl, and in Australia IWD conversations beat many other highly popular topics.
+In a year when women broke the silence about the extent of the sexual harassment they have experienced and its impact on their personal and professional lives, it was perhaps not surprising that Facebook first reported International Women’s Day was the most talked about topic on the social networking site.
+Women’s rights were a central part of the public discourse.
+In countries like the United States, IWD conversations topped those about the Super Bowl, and in Australia IWD conversations beat many other highly popular topics.

 “The galvanizing actions of the women on our cover along with those of hundreds of others, and of many men as well, have unleashed one of the highest-velocity shifts in our culture since the 1960s,” said Time Editor-in-Chief Edward Felsenthal.